 Santa Marinella

-Santa Marinella is a small town north of Rome with nice sandy beaches.
-Both private and free access.
+Santa Marinella is a town north of Rome with nice sandy beaches.
+Public and private.

 How to get to Santa Marinella Beach from Rome?
 The town can be reached by train from the main stations in Rome (Termini, Ostiense, Trastevere, San Pietro).
 You can choose from 2 to 3 connections per hour.
 The beach can be reached in 5 minutes from the station.